 A win for quarries against urban encroachment

-The Victorian Planning Minister has modified the Planning and Environment Act 1987 to reflect favourably on both quarries and those living in the surrounding regions.
+The Victorian Planning Minister modified the Planning and Environment Act 1987 to reflect favourably on both quarries and those living in the surrounding regions.

 Victoria invests in quarry transformation